 A particularly confusing part of the old Backflow app

-The old app was not mobile-friendly, so Audit team members struggled with glare when trying to use it on-site on their laptops
+The old app was not mobile-friendly, so the Audit team members struggled with glare when trying to use it on-site on their laptops

 Contextual interview with an Infotrack property broker staff member (manager)